introlab/rtabmap_ros/rtabmap_odom/test/data/README.md

   across runs.
 Wider gaps in the same window register too, but not reliably: 21.00 s to 22.00 s is ~1.04 m at around 45 inliers and lost tracking outright in one run out of eight, where this pair holds 210 or more.
+- **`lidar/ouster_half_turn`** -- two Ouster sweeps 4.40 s apart, recorded as a ROS 2 mcap
+  bag (`/tf`, `/tf_static`, `/os_cloud_node/points`) rather than as loose files, because what makes them worth keeping is the TF history around them.

+  The sensor sits on a mast turning at ~42 deg/s while the platform stays put, so it moves through its own 0.1 s sweep and the cloud comes off the driver skewed.
+The two sweeps are half a turn apart (184.5 deg), which puts the skew in opposite directions and makes a missing correction obvious.
+And because the platform never moves -- `base_link` -> `box_link` does not translate by a single millimetre over the whole recording -- the answer is known: the transform between the two is the identity.
+That is what the test measures against, rather than a value taken from a previous run.

+  TF runs from 0.1 s before each sweep to 0.1 s past its end, with nothing in between: the gap holds transforms nobody looks up, and keeping them would have tripled the file.
 - **`rgbd`** -- `17` and `154`, two frames of a hand-held Kinect sequence, far enough apart that losing tracking between them is a legitimate outcome.